Jewels in the Sky

 building to some distant, palpable climax

-while receding from another, ancient past.
+while receding from another, past.

-with meaningful events.
+with meaningful events,

 (love may deepen,